Internal HTTP(S) load balancer overview

 The load balancer's internal IP address can be defined in either the host project or a service project, but it must use a subnet in the desired Shared VPC network in the host project.
 The address itself comes from the primary IP range of the referenced subnet.

-The regional external IP address, the forwarding rule, the target HTTP(S) proxy, and the associated URL map must be defined in the same project.
+The regional internal IP address, the forwarding rule, the target HTTP(S) proxy, and the associated URL map must be defined in the same project.
 This project can be the host project or a service project.
 You can do one of the following:

 • Create backend services and backends (instance groups, serverless NEGs, or any other supported backend types) in the same service project as the frontend components.